 The Elwha River

 The Elwha River drains the largest basin in Olympic National Park and has huge potential for salmon recovery in the Puget Sound region.
 For nearly 100 years, the natural flow of the Elwha River was altered by the presence of two dams, the Elwha and the Glines Canyon.
 These dams interrupted the normal flow of sediment and debris to the shore and prevented anadromous salmon from accessing pristine habitat in the park.
-The Department of the Interior is currently removing the dams in the largest restoration and dam decommissioning project of its kind, with a goal of restoring connectivity, physical processes, and salmon populations to the river ecosystem.
+From September 2011 to present, the Department of the Interior removed the dams in the largest restoration and dam decommissioning project of its kind.
+The goal was in restoring connectivity, physical processes, and salmon populations to the river ecosystem.
 Recovery of the river will be a significant and unprecedented Federal contribution to salmon recovery in the region, but many questions remain about the river's response to dam removal and the recovery process for salmon.

 For more information, please see the USGS Elwha project page at http://www.usgs.gov/elwha.
 There you will find detailed descriptions of our multidisciplinary team, the projects that are underway, and links to scientific and outreach products.